Adrian-618/BNSS_ACME/README.md

 ## BNSS README

-This readme is for tutorial for admins and users to use our system
+This is a tutorial for admins and users to use our system.
+For details of implementation, please refer to our WIKI([Home · Adrian-618/BNSS_ACME Wiki (github.com)](https://github.com/Adrian-618/BNSS_ACME/wiki)) *Not finished yet*

 ## For Administrators